 The University of California at Los Angeles’s Mindfulness Awareness Research Center (MARC) offers several guided meditations for free, including a short body scan meditation (three minutes) and a longer (thirteen minutes) body scan meditation for sleep.
 The MARC also offers a few guided meditations in Spanish, although none of the Spanish-language meditations involve the body scan.

-Training Centres and Courses Near You (and certification programs)
+Training Centres and Courses Near You or Online

 While there are several different online resources available for mindfulness meditation, some people might still prefer on-site training.

 The easiest way to find mindfulness meditation training centers around you is simply searching for “mindfulness meditation [your location].”
 There are a few tools out there, however, that do the work for you and show you centers based on your location.
 These tools vet the centers and only show mindfulness meditation centers and teachers approved by the sites, as opposed to Google which shows all results.

 Mindfulness Training Centres in the UK

 For people living in the United Kingdom, Be Mindful offers a handy tool where you can find mindfulness training centers and courses near you.
 You just type in your postcode and Be Mindful does the rest.

 Mindfulness Training Centres in the US

 For people living in the United States, the McLean Mindfulness Institute offers a similar tool where you can search by state or by city.
 There are also options for Australia, Canada, China and New Zealand, though there are many more teachers based in the United States.

 If you are in the United States and prefer a mindfulness meditation retreat, this article lists several different options around the country.
 It should be noted that retreats are not meant for beginners, but rather for experienced meditators looking to deepen their practice (or even begin on the road to teaching mindfulness meditation to others).